Alderney cattle: Characteristics

 The Alderney was small; its conformation was typical of a dairy breed, with a light bone structure and a somewhat deer-like appearance.
-The colour of the coat was variable, ranging through shades of dun, fawn, light red and yellow.
+The colour of the coat was variable, ranging through shades of dun, fawn, light red and yellow, either with or without patches of white.

 Use

 The cattle of the Channel Islands were originally used principally as draught animals; later, when horses replaced oxen for draught work, the cattle were reared for milk alone.

 The milk was rich in fat, and suitable for butter-making.
 A description from 1909 says of it "The Alderney ranks as the best butter cow in the world, whilst its abundant yield of milk, rich in cream, is phenomenal"; by 1939 the same sentence had been altered to read "The Jersey ...".